CONTENTS

 Palantir OA

 This round, which I completed on HackerRank, was approximately 90 minutes long, and I had to complete three questions: one coding problem, one SQL question, and one API task.
 Once I received the prompt, I could start working immediately.
 I have a feeling there might be a question bank for this part.
-I think I came across the exact same problems when I was practicing on LinkJob before the test.
-I'll show you the questions I got in my interview, and in the next part, I'll share the ones I came across while practicing.
+I think I came across the exact same problems when I was practicing on Linkjob before the test.
+Here are some of the interview questions I encountered:

 Coding: Make The Array Positive